 Ottawa University has a long and distinguished history of graduating alumni who have led lives of significance and made a major difference in countless for-profit and not-for-profit organizations.
-A few of these alumni are worth mentioning by name as examples of Ottawa University education graduates who are determined to leave a mark in the world both personally and professionally.
+A few of these alumni are worth mentioning by name as examples of Ottawa University business graduates who are determined to leave a mark in the world both personally and professionally.